Partnership Firm Registration Online - An Overview

 An unregistered partnership firm is formulated just by executing an agreement among the partners.
 Further, obtaining registration of a partnership firm is optional.
 However, it is always advisable to get the said partnership firm registered, as in the case of an unregistered partnership, partners are not to sue the third party but are eligible to get sued.

-Checklist of Documents for Partnership Firm Registration
+Documents Required for Partnership Firm Registration

-The following listed are the set of documents that are required to be annexed while obtaining a Partnership Firm Registration in India –
+The following listed are the set of documents that are required to be annexed while obtaining a Partnership Firm Registration in India:

 - Application in Form 1, for the registration of partnership firm